Lee-CBG/GAT-GPO-VAE/README.md

   half and scoring one half's estimated effects against the other, plus test-vs-val and test-vs-train comparisons.

+Results from all three are tabulated under [Evaluation findings](#evaluation-findings).

 All three use the `perturbseq` scale (normalize to 1e4 UMI, `log2(x+1)`, *then* difference against the control mean) — the same scale `eval.py --perturbseq` uses.
-The `mean` scale differences raw counts instead and gives substantially different values.
+The `mean` scale differences raw counts instead and gives substantially different values; on the `mean` scale the per-perturbation baseline scores 0.850 on RPE1 against 0.658 on `perturbseq`, because a handful of high-expression genes carry the correlation.
+Always use `perturbseq` for comparisons against published numbers.

 **Resource note.** These materialize the full expression matrix in float64 and need roughly 33 GB of host RAM per process (plus ~1.4 GB GPU for `rescore_ate.py`).
 Run at most two or three